18 best Orlando hotels with pools, water slides, and water parks

 Universal’s retro-chic Cabana Bay Resort has two different pool areas (Photo: Universal Orlando)

 A Universal Orlando hotel oozing with retro charm, Universal’s Cabana Bay Beach Resort offers not one but two different pool areas.
-The Cabana Courtyard and Pool features a dive tower-themed water slide plus fun extras like a fire pit, poolside bar, and cabanas for rent with personal LCD TVs and fridges.
+At the Cabana Courtyard and Pool, families can rush down a dive tower-themed water slide into a massive swimming pool.
+The Lazy River Courtyard and Pool offers more ways to stay cool, thanks to lagoon-style pool with a winding river and a sand beach that keeps families on island time.

 Hyatt Regency Grand Cypress